-Guidance for the Commissioning of Locally Commissioned Pharmacy Services and Competency Assessment.
-(September 2013)
+Guidance for the Commissioning of Locally Commissioned Pharmacy Services (Jan 2014)

 These documents are for use by local authorities in public health commissioning services including sexual health services.
 The public health services contract 2013-14 is adaptable for use for a broad range of public health services and delivery models.
 It provides a framework to hold providers to account for the delivery of these services to achieve improved health outcomes.
 The integrated sexual health services national service specification is to help local authorities commission integrated sexual health care and can be used alongside the non mandatory public health services contract.

 The LGA has launched a new resource for local government on community pharmacy with key messages for local authorities and health and wellbeing boards (HWBs).
 The document Community Pharmacy – Local Government’s new public health role highlights the important contribution that pharmacy can make to public health locally.
 Four main areas of common purpose identified are: Public health; Support for independent living; Making every contact count; and Sustaining communities and building social capital.

 With locally commissioned services, Councils have taken on three interrelated functions: Pharmaceutical needs assessments; Commissioning some public health services; Supporting the development of community pharmacies as part of a broader strategic role (with HWBs).